Configuring High Availability

 After perform the High Availability configuration on UAG-HA2, the high availability status will change to Backup.

 NOTE - You may need to refresh the Unified Access Gateway administrator console after a few minutes to see the Processing status update to Backup.
-Note, you will have to re-authenticate into the UAG administration console if you refresh the window after this change.

 4. Validating Virtual IP Address on the UAG-HA1 Virtual Machine